What Is Safety Performance Monitoring and Measurement

 5.3.66 Safety Performing Provides Data

-The first requirement is that reports from your safety reporting system are used to generate information that is used during performance monitoring.
+The first requirement is that reported issues from your safety reporting system are used to generate sufficient information (including metadata) that can be used during safety performance monitoring.

 You will use this data to: